NAS6mixfoolv/NAS6LIB/DeepRelativityDiscussion.md

 Thus, the relativistic correction term for an elliptical orbit becomes:
 $\frac{3}{1-e^2}(\frac{v}{c})^2$
 This expression represents the relativistic correction term for elliptical orbits in general relativity,
-corresponding to the solution for the Kerr metric in certain contexts.
+A similar shape appears under the more conventional Kerr metric.

 ---